ToroidalFox/abwaves/README.md

 Currently this repo does not provide any friendly instruction.

 `--release` is recommended for significantly faster image generation.
-Example: `cargo run --example asahi` No antialiasing implemented.
+Example: `cargo run --release --example asahi` No antialiasing implemented.
 I just generate super high resolution image then downsample it to get smooth edges.